How to become a heating engineer

 Enhance your business reputation as a Trusted Trader

-As a Trusted Trader, you can display the Which? logo as part of your branding, which shows customers that you’re a tradesperson who’s a qualified expert in their field, and a trusty-worthy business in the home improvement sector.
+And, once you’re qualified, you can start operating your own heat engineering business.
+As a Which?
+Trusted Trader, you can display the Which? logo as part of your business branding, which shows customers that you’re a tradesperson who’s a qualified expert in their field, and a trusty-worthy business in the home improvement sector.

 Become a Trusted Trader